Well, it’s officially spring!

 1. A WALK IN THE PARK

-There's no better way to welcome spring than with a beautiful hike through nature.
+There's no better way to welcome spring and warmer weather than with a beautiful hike through nature.
 The Dayton-area has an overabundance of scenic parks and trails, and they each offer something a little different.
 If you’re just interested in taking in some beautiful scenery, we recommend a walk through the paths at Cox Arboretum or a walk through the beautiful Charleston Falls.
 Looking for a more rigorous hike?
 Try the trails at John Bryan State Park in Yellow Springs.

 >> 6 of Dayton’s best trails to walk in the spring